Karan Tacker

 Karan Tacker (born 11 May 1986) is an Indian actor who primarily works in Hindi television and series.
 Tacker is best known for his portrayal of Viren Singh Vadhera in Ek Hazaaron Mein Meri Behna Hai, Farooq Ali in Special OPS and Amit Lodha IPS in Khakee: The Bihar Chapter.
 In 2014, he participated in Jhalak Dikhhla Jaa 7 and emerged as the 1st runner-up.

 Early life

-Tacker was born on 11 May 1986 in Mumbai, in a Hindu family from Punjab.
+Tacker was born on 11 May 1986 in Bombay (Mumbai), in a Punjabi Hindu family.
 He acquired a degree in Business Management before joining the television space.

 Career

 Early work in television (2009–2019)

 Tacker had his first acting appearance in the film Rab Ne Bana Di Jodi (2008).
 Tacker made his television debut with Love Ne Mila Di Jodi, where he played Sameer Saxena opposite Perneet Chauhan, from 2009 to 2010.
 From 2010 to 2011, he played Shantanu Khandelwal opposite Yashashri Masurkar in Rang Badalti Odhani.

 Tacker had his career breakthrough with Ek Hazaaron Mein Meri Behna Hai, where he played Viren Singh Vadhera opposite Krystle D'Souza, from 2011 to 2013.
 The series earned him nomination for ITA Award for GR8!
 Performer Of The Year – Male.

 In 2014, Tacker participated in the dance reality show Jhalak Dikhhla Jaa and emerged as the first runner up of the show.
 Tacker then became host for Halla Bol (2014), The Voice India (2015) and Nach Baliye (2017).